isaacpeel/solesonic-mcp-server/README.md

 - atlassian.jira-base-url (e.g., https://your-domain.atlassian.net)

 Notes:
-- Tokens are not yet persisted; an in-memory TokenStore is provided as a placeholder.
+- Tool-level authentication is currently stubbed; a full per-tool authentication/authorization solution is coming soon.
+- Minimal token persistence scaffolding exists (e.g., local DB via Flyway migration and a repository) for development purposes; a complete auth flow and secure storage will arrive in upcoming phases.
-- No OAuth or HTTP calls are active in Phase 0; a NoopJiraClient is wired when the feature flag is true.
+- No OAuth or HTTP calls to Atlassian are active in Phase 0; a NoopJiraClient is wired when the feature flag is true.
-- Future phases will add OAuth2 PKCE, secure token storage, a real Jira client using RestClient, idempotency, metrics, and @Tool methods.
+- Future phases will add OAuth2 PKCE, secure token storage, a real Jira client using RestClient, per-tool authorization, idempotency, metrics, and @Tool methods.